 A brownfield site in the existing urban area, with good links to open spaces and facilities/services in the village.
 New development would result in the loss of existing employment land, but it would provide an opportunity to enhance the character and appearance of the landscape/townscape.
-There are no known physical constraints or contamination issues, although the adjacent local wildlife site (South Moor Wood) will limit/inhibit the future housing capacity of the site.
+There are no known physical constraints, although the adjacent local wildlife site (South Moor Wood) will limit/inhibit the future housing capacity of the site.
+The position with regard to any Tree Preservation Orders on the site had not been confirmed at the time of scoring by Members of the Parish Council, so a score of 2 was given as a cautionary measure.
+It was considered that there are contamination issues on the site and a soil survey would need to be carried out on the same.